AirshipWeb/airship-website/src/pages/blog/airship-update-may-2020.md

 ## **UPCOMING AIRSHIP TECHNICAL COMMITTEE ELECTION**

-The Airship community adopted a formal [*governance*](https://opendev.org/airship/governance) in 2019 leading to the creation of two committees responsible for helping to guide Airship projects.
+The Airship community adopted formal [*governance*](https://opendev.org/airship/governance) in 2019 leading to the creation of two committees responsible for helping to guide Airship projects.
 Each of these committees is elected by the community to serve for one year at a time.